-The purpose of this mindfulness technique is to make the child more aware and to enable them to focus on one thing at a time (in the exercise they focus on the sense one at a time).
+The purpose of this mindfulness technique is to make your child more aware and to enable them to focus on one thing at a time (in the exercise they focus on the sense one at a time).
 In this age of constant stimulation, many children (and adults to) struggle to focus.
 Each time you use this technique you’ll be developing your child’s ability to focus.

 Mindfulness exercises for Children

 - Breathing Mindfulness –Exercise 2

 Breathing meditation is often the best place to start with any sort of meditation practice.
-Ask the child to sit comfortably and with good posture and to close their eyes.
+Ask your child to sit comfortably and with good posture and to close their eyes.
 Bring their attention to the sensation of their breath coming and going through the space between their mouth and nose.

-Ask the child to place both hands on their stomach and feel their breath rising and falling from there.
+Ask your child to place both hands on their stomach and feel their breath rising and falling from there.
 You may also ask them to repeat a simple word as they breathe in and out, saying “In” on in-breaths and “Out” when exhaling.

 Go in stages of five breaths.
 Have them count five breaths and then ask them to be aware of any thoughts or feelings in their mind.
-Ask the child to let go of their feelings and thoughts and to return their attention to their breath.
+Ask your child to let go of their feelings and thoughts and to return their attention to their breath.

 3. Mindfulness with Sound

-For this exercise, once again, begin by focussing the child’s attention on their breath for a few minutes.
-Explain to the child that they are going to hear a sound and that they should focus on the sound as it gets quieter and quieter.
+For this exercise, once again, begin by having your child focus their attention on their breath for a few minutes.
+Explain to your child that they are going to hear a sound and that they should focus on the sound as it gets quieter and quieter.
 Ask them to nod their head when they can no longer hear the sound.